-The spam filter is available in Help Center for all Zendesk Support plans.
+The spam filter is available in Help Center for all Guide plans.
 If you haven't already done so, you should enable the spam filter in your Help Center.
 Be sure to subscribe to the spam queue to receive notifications when you receive spam.
 Learn more

 When you find spam in your Community that wasn't removed by the spam filter, you can remove it manually by clicking Mark as spam.
 Marking a post or comment as spam will also give you the option to suspend the user and delete all of their content.
 Deleted content is also sent to Akismet to improve the spam filter.
 This is an effective way to deal with spam if it was posted in your Help Center before you enabled the Spam filter.
 Content in the spam queue is automatically deleted after 30 days or you can manually bulk delete the entire queue at any time.
 Learn more

-Word moderation for content that contains specific words (Professional and Enterprise)
+Word moderation for content that contains specific words (Guide Professional)

-Help Center managers can choose to filter content based on specific that will trigger content moderation.
-When this option is enabled, new and edited end-user content that contains any of the words indicated in your list, is placed in a moderation queue instead of being posted publicly.
+Guide admins can choose to filter content based on specific that will trigger content moderation.
+When this option is enabled, end-user content that contains any of the words indicated in your list, is placed in a moderation queue instead of being posted publicly.
 You can then moderate the content and decide if it is spam or if it's safe to post in your Help Center.
 You can subscribe to the moderation queue so that you are alerted when there are posts in the queue.
 Learn more.

 Rate limiting for new content